 Our First Aiders provide robust, immediate care.
-They are trained to HSE standard by our in-house Training Manager to ensure quality control measures and consistency in their practice.
+They are trained above HSE standard by our in-house Instructor to ensure quality control measures and consistency in their practice.

 Ambulance Scotland carries out additional skills training (for example, Moving & Handling) to ensure our team are prepared for every eventuality.
 Each First Aider is equipped with a standard list of kit issued by our HQ and are all trained in the use of Automated External Defibrillators (AED’s).

 Click here to find our more about our First Aid services including our Cycle Response, Treatment and Support Units.